 Once an application, health form, and appropriate paperwork is submitted to the admissions counselor a placement test is scheduled.
-After the placement test you will have results within 2-3 days.
+After the placement test you will have results within 10 business days.

 If you are in Kenya when you apply, we would like to have the application fee paid on or before the day of placement testing.
 We understand not everyone applying to West Nairobi School is in Kenya when they apply.
 You may bring in the application and testing fee into the office when you arrive in country.